aws/eks-anywhere/docs/content/en/docs/getting-started/install/_index.md

 ---
-title: Install EKS Anywhere
+title: 1.
+Admin Machine
 weight: 10
 ---

 EKS Anywhere will create and manage Kubernetes clusters on multiple providers.
-Currently we support creating development clusters locally using Docker and production clusters from providers listed on the [Create production cluster]({{< relref "/docs/getting-started/production-environment" >}}) page.
+Currently we support creating development clusters locally using Docker and production clusters from providers listed on the [providers]({{< relref "/docs/getting-started/chooseprovider/" >}}) page.

 Creating an EKS Anywhere cluster begins with setting up an Administrative machine where you will run Docker and add some binaries.
 From there, you create the cluster for your chosen provider.
-See [Create cluster workflow]({{< relref "../../concepts/clusterworkflow" >}}) for an overview of the cluster creation process.
+See [Create cluster workflow]({{< relref "../overview" >}}) for an overview of the cluster creation process.

 To create an EKS Anywhere cluster you will need [`eksctl`](https://eksctl.io) and the `eksctl-anywhere` plugin.
 This will let you create a cluster in multiple providers for local development or production workloads.

 >**_NOTE:_** For Snow provider, the Snow devices will come with a pre-configured Admin AMI which can be used to create an Admin instance with all the necessary binaries, dependencies and artifacts to create an EKS Anywhere cluster.
-Skip the below steps and see [Create Snow production cluster]({{< relref "../production-environment/snow-getstarted" >}}) to get started with EKS Anywhere on Snow.
+Skip the below steps and see [Create Snow production cluster]({{< relref "../snow" >}}) to get started with EKS Anywhere on Snow.

 ### Administrative machine prerequisites